andriusbern/slam/README.md

 # Simultaneous Localization and Mapping in V-REP

 A demonstration of Random Mutation Hill-Climbing SLAM in Vrep and python.
+Using a 134 point lidar, updating the map every .5s

 Requirements:
     numpy, opencv-python

 <img src="assets/slam.gif" width="600">

+## Usage

+Run the demo in a room environment using Pioneer robot:
+    python run.py

 Credits: